April Group

-April Group is a French insurance company, headquartered in Lyon, France.
-It designs, manages and distributes insurance and assistance services for individuals, professionals and businesses.
-It offers its customers and partners health and personal protection for individuals, professionals and VSEs, loan insurance, international medical insurance, property and casualty niche insurance, and wealth management.
+April Group is a French insurance Managing General Agent company (wholesale broker), headquartered in Lyon, France.

+It designs, manages and distributes insurance and financing services for individuals, professionals and businesses.

+It offers its customers and partners health and personal protection for individuals, professionals and SMEs, loan insurance, international medical insurance, property and casualty niche insurance, two-wheeler insurance and wealth management.

-Established in 1988 and based in Lyon, APRIL has 2,300 employees whose activity covers 18 countries, and produced a turnover of €544m in 2021.
+Established in 1988 and based in Lyon, April has 3,300 employees whose activity covers 25 countries, and produced a turnover of €907m in 2025.